 Do you know your child’s preferred learning style?

-Have each of your children completed a learning styles assessment?
+Each of your children age 12 or older should complete a learning styles assessment.
 Each child’s preferred learning style may be a combination of many different learning styles or a dominant one.
 Understanding each child’s preferred learning style will allow you to maximize his or her academic experience.
 Here at Lafayette Academy, learning styles matter.
 In fact, my oldest daughter, a University of Michigan graduate, attributes much of her academic success to her own learning style “discovery” before her junior year at Campolindo.

 I have experienced my own learning style discovery, one that I should have recognized a long time ago.
 I am NOT an auditory learner.
 I have never been able to memorize songs; I have adult ADHD, and I started wearing hearing aids in my fifty’s.
 I am a visual and “read/write” learner.
 This realization would have helped me immensely when I was in school because I would have taken notes in class, and not relied on my memory.
 I would have also learned how to study in ways that work best for me.